fosler2/Card-Games/akaCheesedog.md

 > - RULE 4.
 All previous rules apply to these stages.
 > - RULE 4a.
 Once you have played all of the cards in your hand, pick up your FACE-UP cards.
 These are now your hand, and you need to continue playing (essentially follow step 2 above) until you've gotten rid of all of those cards.
 > - RULE 4b.
-Once you've run out of cards again, so only your FACE-DOWNS remain, you have to play your FACE-DOWN cards blindly, one by one.
-You do not have to show your card.
+Once you've run out of cards again, so only your FACE-DOWNS remain, you have to play your FACE-DOWN cards, one by one.
 These moves are your "FLIPS."
-Sometimes, your turn will happen after someone picks up the pile, and this is called a "FREE FLIP" since your FACE-DOWN card is guaranteed to be playable on an empty pile.
+You may only look at one FACE-DOWN card on each FLIP.
 > - RULE 4c.
+If you have to pick up the pile on a FLIP, you do not have to show your card.
+> - RULE 4d.
+Sometimes, your FLIP will happen on an empty pile, either from a CLEAR or the previous player picking up the pile.
+This is called a "FREE FLIP" since your FLIP is guaranteed to be playable on an empty pile.
-Once you've run out of cards for the third time (meaning there are no more cards in your hand, and no more FACE-UP or FACE-DOWN cards left in front of you), congratulations!
+> - RULE 4e.
+Once you've run out of cards for the third time (meaning you've completed all four of your FLIPS and there are no cards in your hand), congratulations!
 You've avoided defeat.
-The game continues until there is exactly one loser - everyone but this person will have played all their cards.
+The game continues until there is exactly one loser - everyone but this loser will have played all their cards.

+### Section 5 - Game Finished

+> - (optional) RULE 5a.
+Traditionally, the loser has to take a shot of the weirdest alcoholic drink available.
+For example, cheap cherry-flavored vodka.
+> - RULE 5b.
+Gather the cards, move the deal to the left, shuffle, and play again!